ibrewster/avo_obsarviewtory/README.md

 > [!IMPORTANT]
 > numpy *does* need to be installed seperately _first_, otherwise gdal will not build/install correctly.

 > [!NOTE]
-> The `--no-cache-dir` flag is used to make sure the version of gdal installed isn't a cached version _without_ numpy support, and the `--no-binary pykdtree` flag ensures that pykdtree is built with OpenMP support.
+> The `--no-cache-dir` flag is used to make sure the version of gdal installed isn't a cached version _without_ numpy support, and the `--no-binary pykdtree` flag - along with the `export` command - ensures that pykdtree is built with OpenMP support, dependant on the OpenMP libraries being available on the system.
 Depending on your enviroment, these two flags may not be needed.

 > [!NOTE]
 > If installing on an Apple Silicon machine, pygrib may need to be built from source as well, using the following command: